Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 The above is the "base" 5-weapon SWLAM.
 As discussed earlier, each weapon is weak to 2 other and strong against the remaining 2.

-If the above algorithm is applied, this gives a new but fair SWLAM.
+If the above algorithm is applied, this gives a new but fair SWLAM:

 　    | 1 | 2 | 3 | 4 | 5
 ----- | - | - | - | - | -